-ENG 33 Introduction to Literary Analysis 4 quarter units/40 clock hours Prerequisite: none
+ENG 33 Introduction to Literary Analysis

 This course is designed to prepare students for college-level literary analysis.
 Students will be exposed to a large array of English and American literature, poetry, and/or theater and learn to approach the texts with a critical perspective.
 Students will learn to analyze and discuss texts in a forum-like atmosphere and assess various interpretations, perspectives, and purposes.